Zazzzles/react-grid-navigator/README.md

 `FocusEngine.addCellFocusEvent(cellName, function)`

 This method is fired when a specific cell receives focus.
 This is useful for cases where we want to trigger things like a sidebar opening

+`FocusEngine.overrideIndex(coords)`

+This method will override the current coordinates that the navigator is set to.
+Coordinates to be provided in [x, y] format.

 `FocusEngine.addCellBlurEvent(cellName, function)`